skifli/highway/app/views/guides/industrial-pcbs.md

+# The checklist for making industrial grade pcbs

 So I've been charged with the amazing opportunity of making the badges for undercity.
 (Thanks acon and alex!)
 And during this process, I've learnt a lot.
 So I'm going to write the lessons learnt for future reference :)

 *Organizing*